ASSERT-KTH/slumps/wasm-fuzzer/README.md

 ## Configuration

-All configuration options are to visible in the .env file.
-This is where you specify which .wasm/.wat file & function you want to fuzzing and of what types it's input parameters are.
+All configuration options are visible in the .env file.
+This is where you specify which .wasm/.wat file & function you want to be fuzzing and of what types it's input parameters are.
 Furthermore, it requires to provide a set of working input parameters, which are used in AFL test-runs and can be regarded as AFL's "seed" to random input.

 ## Using docker-compose